ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 LPI <- read.csv("LPIdata_CC.csv")
 ```

 __The different sections of your analysis__ - what is the logical workflow of your analysis?
 Keep the order in which you tackle your analysis consistent.
 If this is code for an undergraduate dissertation, a thesis chapter, or a manuscript, you can follow the same order in your script.
 Here is an example - if you copy these across to a script file, you'll see the sections appear.
+Once you have loaded in `LPIdata_CC.csv`, run the following code to generate the plot called `barplot`, which you can see in the image below:

 ```r
 # Formatting data ----